RELATED EXPERIENCESHOW MORE

 As we have reported previously, the result of the European Union referendum (Brexit) was announced on 24 June 2016 with a vote in favour of the United Kingdom exiting.

 We have issued a series of Brexit updates since the date of the referendum and those can be found here on the Brown Rudnick website.
-Our latest update comments on the Prime Minister’s recent speech in Florence, addressing a number of areas concerning the future relationship between the UK and the EU (as well as how any new relationship could be implemented).
+Our latest update comments on the progress report jointly published by the UK and the European Commission on 8 December 2017, which sets out details in respect of the areas of agreement between the UK and the EU to date – in particular in relation to citizens’ rights, the Irish border and a financial settlement.
 For more detail, please click here.

 As has been the case since the date of the referendum, the main point to understand is that the referendum and the triggering of Article 50 do not produce any immediate legal consequences.
 For now, legally, nothing has changed.
 The UK is still a member of the EU having the same rights and obligations as before the referendum.
 This will not change until there is an actual departure from the EU, which is now set for 29 March 2019.